 France, which for some time had been engaged in territorial rivalry with Spain, made the second attempt to settle the North American mainland-also in the South Carolina area.
-In the spring of 1562 Jean Ribaut touched on the northern Florida coast. sailed up the coast of present day Georgia, and settled at a spot near present Beaufort, South Carolina.
+In the spring of 1562 Jean Ribaut touched on the northern Florida coast, sailed up the coast of Georgia, and settled at a spot near Beaufort, South Carolina.
 There, he had his men place a stone column bearing the arms of France and named the area Port Royal.
-On an island, probably present day Parris Island, he built Charlesfort.
-This was a structure of approximately 96 x 78 feet, consisting of "a blockhouse of logs and clay, thatched with straw with a ditch around it, with four bastions, and bronze falconets and six iron culverings therein."

 Ribaut sailed away, leaving about 28 men in charge and planning to return in six months with reinforcements.
 However, religious wars in France prevented this.
 Food and morale began to run low at Charlesfort.
 The French settlers left stranded by Ribaut constructed a crude ship with the help of local Indians and sailed for France, abandoning the settlement.

 Several years later, in 1566, the Spanish under Pedro Menendez de Aviles founded St. Augustine and sent a small group to the Port Royal area, which they renamed Santa Elena.
 Although this settlement was destroyed ten years later by the Indians, the Spaniards returned the next year, building Fort San Marcos and the town of Santa Elena.
 This town grew rapidly and by 1580 it was reported to have had sixty houses.
-During this twenty-year period of Spanish settlement, soldiers such as Juan Pardo explored the interior of South Carolina, building block houses and leaving behind at least one inscribed stane.
+During this twenty-year period of Spanish settlement, soldiers such as Juan Pardo explored the interior of South Carolina, building block houses and leaving behind at least one inscribed stone.